nassim-bou/statistically-soundgrouping/README.md

 The execution will create results files in ```experiments\dataset\r\```.

 - Use ```graphs.ipynb``` to generate the different graphs presented in the paper using the results files in ```experiments\dataset\r\```.

+## Citation
+This work is published at the WWW '22: The ACM Web Conference 2022.

+@inproceedings{bouarour2022significance,
+  title={Significance and Coverage in Group Testing on the Social Web}, author={Bouarour, Nassim and Benouaret, Idir and Amer-Yahia, Sihem}, booktitle={Proceedings of the ACM Web Conference 2022}, pages={3052--3060}, year={2022}
+}